parkie0517/SemanticKITTI-MultiFrameGeneration/README.md

 ## Prerequisites

+## Environment Settings
+- Create a conda environment
+- Install Numpy and Tmux

 ## Dataset preparation
 - First, let's download the original semanticKITTI dataset.
 You need to download all the data by clicking on the link below.